Is there a place so special that it makes your heart sing? For mom that place is Ireland. With each visit, she falls more in love.

-From the moment we landed, everything magically fell into place in the most fabulous way.
+From the moment we landed in Dublin, everything magically fell into place in the most fabulous way.
 We arrived in time for dinner at the Scholar’s Hotel in Drogheda.
 I’d been emailing and talking with their concierge, Will, prior to our trip and even though we were only having dinner and not staying in the hotel, he was always so happy to answer any and all questions.
 Unfortunately, Will wasn’t there the night we dined, but that didn’t prevent mom from getting spoiled.

 Mom was given her choice of any room in the restaurant or pub and as well as any menu to choose from, no matter where we were seated.
 Our waiter then pulled up a chair to have a chat with mom, not only to make sure that everything would be perfect, but also as a friendly “get to know you.”
 It was such a warm and friendly gesture of Irish hospitality.
 Mom simply loves to be spoiled.
 You’d never know from this smile that mom just got off a 10+ hour flight (with barely a catnap).

 Our next stop was Belfast and a reunion that mom had been eagerly looking forward to—seeing her friend Cathy, who we met last time.
 Cathy was one of mom’s inspirations for our trip and I hoped that reunion would be all that mom had been wishing for.
 It was even better!
 From the moment we arrived, they resumed their special friendship.